jlhapp/Basic_Mapping/README.md

-[For Duke University users click here and follow the instructions in the pdf file] [22]

 #How to use this repository
-1. If you are a Duke university user, click the link above and follow the instruction in the pdf file.
+  1. If you are a Duke University user, [click here and follow the instructions in the pdf file] [22].
+All other users can view the scripts and the readme file.
-2.  asd
+  2. This repostiory is intedned for new R and GIS users.

-Table of Contents:
+#Table of Contents:
   1. [Basic Mapping][42]
   2. [CSV Files][40]
   3. [Rasters][43]